-The applicable legislation on pharmacovigilance foresees the creation of an EU medicines web portal which will contain information on all medicines authorised in the EU [REG Art 26(1)].
+The new-applicable legislation on pharmacovigilance foresees the creation of an EU medicines web portal which will contain information on all medicines authorised in the EU [REG Art 26(1)].
 This web portal will become a key tool for communicating up-to-date safety information to EU citizens and will contain information in all EU official languages.
-Each Member State shall set up and maintain a national medicines web-portal which shall be linked to the EU medicines web-portal [DIR Art 106].
+Each Member State shall set up and maintain a national medicines web-portal which shall be linked to the EU medicines web-portal- [DIR Art 106a].
 Until the web portal is fully established and into operation, the Agency's website will be acting as an interim platform to convey this important up-to-date safety information.

-XV.B.5.6.
-Social media and other online communications
+353 XV.B.5.65.
+Social media and Oother web-basedonline communications